Rachel Weisz: Early life and family

 Known for being an "English rose", Weisz began modelling at the age of 14.
 In 1984, she gained public attention when she turned down an offer to star in King David with Richard Gere.

-Weisz went to Trinity Hall, Cambridge, where she read English.
+Weisz went to Trinity Hall, Cambridge, where she read English, matriculating in 1988.
 She graduated with upper second-class honours.
 During her university years she was a contemporary of Sacha Baron Cohen, Alexander Armstrong, Emily Maitlis, Sue Perkins, Mel Giedroyc, Richard Osman and Ben Miller (whom she briefly dated), and appeared in various student dramatic productions, co-founding a student drama group called Cambridge Talking Tongues.
-The group won a Guardian Student Drama Award at the 1991 Edinburgh Festival Fringe for an improvised piece called Slight Possession, directed by David Farr.
+The group won a Guardian Student Drama Award at the 1991 Edinburgh Festival Fringe for an improvised piece written by Weisz herself called Slight Possession, directed by David Farr.

+Weisz then trained under master clown Philippe Gaulier at École Philippe Gaulier.

 Career

-Early work and breakthrough (1992–1998)
+1990s

 In 1992, Weisz appeared in the television film Advocates II, followed by roles in the Inspector Morse episode "Twilight of the Gods", and the BBC's steamy period drama Scarlet and Black, alongside Ewan McGregor.
-Dirty Something, a BBC Screen Two, hour-long television film made in 1992, was Weisz's first film, in which she played Becca, who met and fell in love with a traveller, Dog (Paul Reynolds), at the end of Glastonbury Festival.
-The opening scenes were filmed at the festival.
-Also starring as an older fellow traveller and sage was Larry (Bernard Hill).
+Dirty Something, a BBC Screen Two, hour-long television film made in 1992, was Weisz's first film.

 Weisz's breakthrough role on the stage was that of Gilda in Sean Mathias's 1994 revival of Noël Coward's Design for Living at the Gielgud Theatre, for which she received the London Critics' Circle Award for the most promising newcomer.
 Her portrayal was described as "wonderful" by a contemporary review.

-Weisz started her film career with a minor role in the 1994 film Death Machine, but her first major role came in the 1996 film Chain Reaction, which also starred Keanu Reeves and Morgan Freeman.
-While the film received mostly negative reviews–it holds a 16% rating on Rotten Tomatoes–it was a minor financial success.
+Weisz started her film career with a minor role in the 1994 film Death Machine; her first major role came in the 1996 film Chain Reaction.
+The film received mostly negative reviews–it holds a 16% rating on Rotten Tomatoes and was a minor financial success.
 She next appeared as Miranda Fox in Stealing Beauty, directed by Bernardo Bertolucci, where she was first labelled an "English rose".

-Following this, Weisz found roles in the 1997 American drama Swept from the Sea, the 1998 British television comedy-drama My Summer with Des, Michael Winterbottom's crime film I Want You, and David Leland's The Land Girls, based on Angela Huth's book of the same name.
+Weisz found roles in the 1997 American drama Swept from the Sea, the 1998 British television comedy-drama My Summer with Des, Michael Winterbottom's crime film I Want You, and David Leland's The Land Girls, based on Angela Huth's book of the same name.